polaris327/op-energy/nix/README.md

 npm run start
 ```
 now backend will be running on port 8999
 you can walk `Frontend development.
 The fast flow` to setup frontend instance which will use such backend instance so you can use fast development flow both for frontend and backend.
+In this case, step 4 from frontend's development how to should be skipped.